alexssh/figwidgets-monorepo/src/widgets/Changelog/ABOUT.md

     - Hiding description and date in Header when editing is disabled + the fields are empty
     - Reordering PropertyMenu items
     - Help item in PropertyMenu + meta config
-    - New views actions: show/hide description, add new entry
+    - New view actions: show/hide description, add entry

 - 1.2.1
     - Bug fixes